toucansam-bpl/BPL-node/README.md

 ## Details

 This is a fork from Lisk with the following features:
-- Removed sidechains (deprecated in favor of smartbridge)
+- Removed sidechains (deprecated in favor of our BIT API)
 - Removed custom node version
 - Removed UI for stability and security reasons
 - Changed some constants (block rewards, blocktime etc...)